 Cypher: Well, you have to.
 The image translators work for the construct program.
 But there’s way too much information to decode the Matrix.
 You get used to it.
 I don’t even see the code.
 All I see is blonde, brunette, redhead.”
 (The Matrix, 1999)

-The reasons for stressing the role of cinema in this text are Manovich’s idea about this fundamental role in the history of the computer as well as the characteristics and features that have helped cinema become the most influential medium of the 20th and partly 21st centuries.
-Over a century, cinema has gradually prepared its global audience for accepting the transformation of the media and has helped us understand the subsequent features of the digital media.
-Hence, it is believed that many people experienced the digital revolution as a gradual evolution.
-Cinema gradually made the advocates of the unity of time and space of photos (Vanvolsem, 2011, 154) accept the modification of photos.
+The reason for emphasizing cinema’s role in this text is due to Manovich’s idea about its fundamental role in the history of the computer.
+Additionally, cinema’s characteristics and features have helped it become the most influential medium of the 20th and partly the 21st centuries.
+Over a century, cinema has gradually prepared its global audience to accept the transformation of media and has helped us understand the subsequent features of digital media.
+As a result, many people experienced the digital revolution as a gradual evolution.
+Cinema played a vital role in making people accept the modification of photos (Vanvolsem, 2011, 154), even replacing the original photos with motion pictures in some cases.
 It reduced the accepted reality to the reality shown by the motion pictures and developed it.
-It even replaced the original photos with the motion pictures in some cases.
-Cinema improved the vision of its audience and enabled them to look at the world not solely through their mechanical eyes.
+Cinema improved the vision of its audience and enabled them to look at the world beyond their mechanical eyes.

 “I am cinema-the eye.
 I a mechanical eye and I show you a world that only I can see.
 Free from the limits of time and space, I adapt myself to any or all parts of the word and I can also record them.
 My mission is to create a new image of the world, and thus I can discover the unknown world by taking a new approach.”
 (Zabeti Jahromi, 2009)